SAP/cf-html5-apps-repo-cli-plugin/README.md

    html5-list - Display list of HTML5 applications or file paths of specified application

 USAGE:
-   cf html5-list [APP_NAME] [APP_VERSION] [APP_HOST_ID|-n APP_HOST_NAME] [-d|-a CF_APP_NAME [-u]]
+   cf html5-list [APP_NAME] [APP_VERSION] [APP_HOST_ID|-n APP_HOST_NAME]
+                 [-d|-di DESTINATION_SERVICE_INSTANCE_NAME|-a CF_APP_NAME [-u]]

 OPTIONS:
    -APP_NAME                           Application name, which file paths should be listed.
                                        If not provided, list of applications will be printed.
    -APP_VERSION                        Application version, which file paths should be listed.
                                        If not provided, the current active version will be used.
    -APP_HOST_ID                        GUID of html5-apps-repo app-host service instance that
                                        contains application with specified name and version -APP_HOST_NAME                      Name of html5-apps-repo app-host service instance that contains the application with specified name and version.
-   --name, -n         Use html5-apps-repo app-host service instance name
+   -DESTINATION_SERVICE_INSTANCE_NAME  Name of destination service intance --name, -n                          Use html5-apps-repo app-host service instance name
                                        instead of APP_HOST_ID
    --destination, -d                   List HTML5 applications exposed via destinations with
                                        sap.cloud.service and html5-apps-repo.app_host_id
                                        properties
+   --destination-instance, -di         List HTML5 applications exposed via service instance
+                                       destinations with sap.cloud.service and
+                                       html5-apps-repo.app_host_id properties
    --app, -a                           Cloud Foundry application name, which is bound to
                                        services that expose UI via html5-apps-repo --url, -u                           Show conventional URLs of the applications, when accessed via Cloud Foundry application specified with --app flag or when --destination flag is used
 ```

 #### html5-get